-Cancellation of permissions not brought into use
+Cancellation of operating licences not brought into use

-83. (1) Where it comes to the notice of the permissions board that a permission converted from a permit has not been brought into use within 180 days, the permissions board must, by notice in writing, call on the holder to advance good reasons, to the satisfaction of that board and within the period stated in the notice, for not having commenced operating the public transport service to which that permission relates, and, accordingly, why that board should not cancel that permission.

-- (2) Where the permissions board is satisfied with the reasons advanced, the holder of that permission must be allowed a further period specified by that board, but not more than 180 days, to commence the operation of that service, and the holder must be informed in writing, accordingly. - (3) If not so satisfied, or where the holder has failed to advance reasons within the 10 time allowed therefor in the notice, the permissions board must cancel the permission and in writing inform the holder accordingly and direct the holder to surrender that permission, together with the distinguishing marks with regard thereto, to the permissions board within seven days after the date of the notice.
+- 84. (1) Where it comes to the notice of the board that an operating licence converted from a permit has not been brought into use within 180 days, the board must, by notice in writing, call on the holder to advance good reasons, to the satisfaction of that board and within the period stated in the notice. for not having commenced operating the 5 public transport service to which that operating licence relates, and, accordingly, why that board should not cancel that operating licence. - (2) Where the board is satisfied with the reasons advanced, the holder of that operating licence must be allowed a further period specified by that board, but not more than 180 days, to commence the operation of that service, and the holder must be 10 informed in writing accordingly. - (3) If not so satisfied, or where the holder has failed to advance reasons within the time allowed therefor in the notice, the board must cancel the operating licence and in writing inform the holder accordingly and direct the holder to surrender that operating licence, together with the distinguishing marks with regard thereto, to the board within 15 seven days after the date of the notice.

-Issue of permissions, and contents thereof
+Issue of operating licences, and contents thereof